The Founders Prize for New Scholars

 The ISST invites submissions for the Founder’s Prize for New Scholars, which recognizes outstanding critical or creative work by an emerging academic or artist.
 The prize is given in memory of J. T. Fraser, Founder of the International Society for the Study of Time, who was instrumental in fostering the careers of many emerging timesmiths.

-The prize-winning essay will be selected from essays written for presentation at the triennial conference in Edinburgh, June 26 - July 2, 2016.
+The prize-winning essay has been selected from essays written for presentation at the triennial conference in Edinburgh, June 26 - July 2, 2016.
 Submitted essays may be longer or more fully developed versions of conference presentations, which are limited to 20 minutes.
 Submissions will be evaluated for the original contribution they make to the study of time, with some preference given to interdisciplinary work.
-The prize (and a $250 award) will be presented at the conference banquet.
+The 2016 prize (and a $250 award) was awarded to Rose Harris-Birtill presented at the conference banquet.
 Pending review, the prize-winning essay will be published in either a special conference edition of KronoScope: Journal for the Study of Time or the conference volume Time's Urgency: The Study of Time XVI, whichever the writer prefers.

 - Vincent Masse (2010) for "Golden Past and Eschatological Future - Religious Exoticism in the Writings of Guillaume Postel (1510-1580)"